 LAKELAND, Fla. — Whether you grew up going to the drive-in or you're ready to catch on to the revived trend, Silver Moon Drive-In Theatre offers a sense of nostalgia while showcasing some of your favorite movies.

 This drive-in plays four movies per night between their two screens, 365 days a year.
 While they usually screen new movies as they come out, they have been playing throwbacks due to the pandemic and lack of films coming out of Hollywood right now.
-Silver Moon closed in April but opened back up this month at limited capacity.
+Silver Moon closed in April but opened back up in May at limited capacity.
 The concessions stand is also open with a one-way line that reminds people to keep six feet apart.

 With people trying to find activities that they can take part in while social distancing, drive-ins like Silver Moon have seen a resurgence.